-Editing an application
+6. Editing an Application

 You may log on, access and edit your application as many times as you wish prior to the Applicant Deadline so long as the application has not been submitted and remains a 'Draft Application'.
+Do not use the browser 'back' button at any stage as you may lose essential information.